 for your liberal studies or major requirements can also count toward the Effective Teamwork and Communication minor.

-See the Graduate Catalog for course descriptions (PDF).
+See the Undergraduate Catalog for course descriptions (PDF).

 Courses in the minor that also count as other degree requirements: